shammun/clim_680_hw/index.md

 - Arabian Sea (50°E to 70°E and 10°S to 10°N) is the western pole.
 - Eastern pole: 90°E to 110°E and 10°S to 0°S in the Eastern Indian Ocean [Source: NOAA](https://psl.noaa.gov/gcos_wgsp/Timeseries/DMI/).

-2. Calculate the average SST anomalies over these two regions over the time.
+2. Calculate the average SST anomalies over these two regions over time.

 3. Subtract the eastern region SST anomaly from the western region SST anomaly to get the DMI.

 Please go to this notebook to find step by step instruction on doing the above steps with codes [Notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 Below is the time series plot of DMI along with temperature anomalies in eastern and western boxes or regions.
-If you click on the button, you will see from the very start how to use Python to calculate these anomalies for these two regions, how to calculate DMI and finally how to plot them.
+If you click on the button, you will see from the very start how to use Python to calculate these anomalies for these two regions, how to calculate DMI, and finally how to plot them.

 <!-- Toggle Button for Image 1 -->
 <button onclick="toggleVisibility('image7', 'code7')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">